MicroEJ/docs/ApplicationDeveloperGuide/soar.rst

 Java Symbols Encoding
 ---------------------

-Java symbols are any of package, type, method, field or local names.
+Java symbols are any of package, type, method, field, or local names.
-In ``.class`` files they are ``UTF-8`` encoded.
+In ``.class`` files, they are encoded in ``UTF-8``.
 However, SOAR only supports Java symbols composed of characters that can be stored on 8 bits (unsigned byte).

 This is typically the case of `ISO-8859-X <https://en.wikipedia.org/wiki/ISO/IEC_8859>`_ encoding family.

-If you try to build an Application which includes an unsupported Java symbol you will get the following error:
+If you try to build an Application that includes an unsupported Java symbol you will get the following error:

 .. code-block::